spcl/dace/dace/frontend/python/python_supported_features.md

 ## 8 Compound Statements
 ### 8.1 The if statement
-Supported
-TODO: Perhaps we should document some interesting side-effects of not redefining variables in SDFGs.
-E.g., in the following code, variable b will be of type dace.int always, even if `a[0] == np.float32(np.pi)`, unless it is explcitly declared as such:
+Supported.
+Note that, if the type of some variable depends on the branch taken, then the variable will always have the type of the first branch.
+E.g., in the following code, variable b will be of type dace.int always, even if `a[0] == np.float32(np.pi)`, unless it is explicitly declared as such:
 ```python
 @dace.program
 def single_target(a: dace.float32[1]):